-- 1. Providing more appropriate incentives for executives, strengthening linkage with our short-, medium-, and long-term performance, and - Further aligning the interests of executives with those of shareholders, by increasing the weight of stock compensation and enhancing the shareholding of our executives.
+- 1 Providing appropriately functioning incentives for Executives, strengthening linkage with our short-, medium-, and long-term performance, and - 2 Further aligning the interests of Executives with those of shareholders. by increasing the weight of stock compensation and enhancing the shareholding of our Executives.

-We also introduced the malus (forfeiture) of restricted stock and the claw-back of vested stock allocated to the executives under the Plans to restrain excessive risk-taking and foster a prudent risk culture expected of a financial institution.
+We also introduced the malus (forfeiture) of restricted stock and the claw-back of vested stock allocated to the Executives under the Plans to restrain excessive risk-taking and foster a prudent risk culture expected of a financial institution.

-Executive Compensation System
+Executives Compensation System